Azimcharoliya/calculator-behavior/multiplication.md

         And type in number\
         And press equals.

-  Then the calculator will simply show multiplication on calculator screen.
+  Then the calculator will show multiplication on calculator screen.

 Scenarios: Multiplication by one.